whizbangpop/secure-redirect/README.md

 Basically, browsers doesn't like JavaScript closing tabs all willy nilly.
 So, I had to comprimise.
 By setting the webpage to *look* like a different website (currently Wikipedia as it's very commonly visited), it means even if the tab can't be closed, it's much less obvious to someone taking a look.
 The reason I used the phrasing I did, was because browsers are weird.
 Sometimes the tab closes, other times it doesn't.
 And I have no idea why.
 So this helps to cover up browsing history.

 I managed to increase my success rates (somewhat) by instead of having websites redirect to a webpage, it instead loads the JavaScript in on every page load where the code is called.
 This seems to help some of the time as this *sometimes* makes the browser think that the JavaScript created the tab.
 I have dones hours of testing and I can't currently seem to find a pattern of when and why it can sometime close the tab, but other times can't.

-I'm looking into buying a custom domain so I can shorten it down from the quite lengthy `secure-redirect.vercel.app` to something shorter.
-I won't say what I'm looking at as to make sure no one is a pain and buys the domain before me.
-That would make me very upset.

 That's my ranting done for now.
 Hope this project can be of some use to someone out there some day :>